 Vegan ice cream: I scream, you scream, we all scream for vegan ice cream!
 Whether it’s made from oats, soy, coconut, pea protein, or any combination, everything goes here.
 Just make sure that you picking up a full pint (16 ounces) and not a downsized container, since some manufacturers have started packaging a scant 14 ounces at a time to boost their bottom line.

-Sandwich cookies: Chocolate wafer cookies with a vanilla crème filling is the classic combination, but you have plenty of opportunities to add even more flavor to this layer!
-There are dozens, if not hundred, different Oreo options.
+Oreo-style cookies: Chocolate wafer cookies with a vanilla crème filling is the classic combination, but you have plenty of opportunities to add even more flavor to this layer!
+And yes, Oreos are vegan!
+You can also find other brands like Back to Nature.
+You’ll just blend these up with vegan butter in the food processor to create your delicious cake crust.

-Vegan butter: Since vegan butter becomes solid at cold temperatures, it acts as a binder here, while preventing the cookie layer from getting too soggy.
+Vegan butter: Since vegan butter becomes solid at cold temperatures, it acts as a binder here for the crust, while preventing the cookie layer from getting too soggy.

 Chopped peanuts: Go nuts!
 For a crunchy, salty contrast to the sweet and creamy ice cream, classic peanuts always satisfy.
 If you have a nut allergy, though, you can always swap them out for pepitas, sunflower seeds, or simply more sandwich cookies.